20 nights

 A swimming pool provides the perfect place for a cooling dip.

 The Olive Exclusive is the neighbouring house and well worth a visit.
-Read more about the Olive Exclusive here.
+Read more about the Olive Exclusive here

-The Olive Grove is located close to the city centre in the Klein Windhoek district.
+Location The Olive Grove is located close to the city centre in the Klein Windhoek district.
 The international airport is approximately one hour away; the local airport, Windhoek Eros, can be reached in several minutes.

 Read more here

-Travel by road to Kulala Desert Lodge
+By Vehicle Travel by road to Dead Valley Lodge

-2 nights Kulala Desert Lodge, Sossusvlei
+2 nights

 Sossusvlei is the area most associated with Namibia: Red dunes as far as the eye can see (up to 380 m high, coloured red by the clay-rich sand) and dead trees in the Vleis or pans decaying slowly at the will of the arid climate.
 The Vleis were created by the Tsauchab River, which probably once flowed to the Atlantic some 50 km away.
 The whole Sossusvlei region is quenched with water during those very rare years when a good amount of rain falls, prompting bushes and flowers to spring up everywhere.